TanStack/router/docs/guide/data-loading.md

 ## Using Path Params

-To use path params in your `load` function, access them via the `params` property on the function's parameters.
+To use path params in your `loader` function, access them via the `params` property on the function's parameters.
 Here's an example:

 ```tsx
 import { Route } from '@tanstack/react-router'